 Take time far ahead of the actual leave-taking to explain to kids and teens where the parent is going and why.
 Answer questions, while shielding children from too much detail about risk and danger.
 Allow children to be honest about their feelings.

 It may help to use a globe or map to show children where the parent is going.
 Special books, TV shows, and websites are also available to help children understand.

 Also be sure to allow the child to take part in leave-taking rituals and have a chance to say goodbye.
 This holds true even for very young children—say the words, even if you’re not sure the child understands.

 While today’s high-tech communication can be a great thing, it is also possible for it to create unnecessary anxiety.
 Children and teens may feel alarmed if video calls end suddenly, or if they show something they can’t understand or find frightening.
-Unless you are sure nothing troubling will happen, it may be better to stick to letters, emails, or communication methods that are more predictable.
+Unless you are sure nothing troubling will happen, it may be better to stick to letters or emails.

 After a parent leaves and when they return, it may be tempting to slack off on routines, habits, and discipline.
 This can actually make your child feel anxious and insecure.
 Stick to the habits and schedules you’ve been in as much as possible, and don’t bend the rules due to the service member’s departure or return.
 Also remember to present a “united front” when the service member returns: be sure you are on the same page!

 - Be aware of the potential for problems

 Some sadness is completely normal, but if the child or teen does not begin to adjust after a few weeks, there may be reason for concern.
 In younger children, look for problems with sleep and eating, regression to younger behavior, clinginess, and new or worse fears.
 In older kids, you may see dropping grades, anger and withdrawal, physical complaints, or loss of interest in activities and hobbies.